 In parental disputes, generally the courts are concerned with making orders for custody, care and control, and access.
 These orders are distinct from questions of financial responsibility for children (i.e. 'maintenance').
 Access is the right to have contact with the child, it may be unsupervised or supervised (i.e. where there are concerns about the impact of contact on the child); undefined (sometimes 'reasonable' or 'generous') or defined (i.e. at times specified in the order); staying (a.k.a. overnight) or 'day-time'.
-Care and control is the right to make dayto-day decisions about the child; it should not be confused with "shared care" and the notion of the primary caregiver.
+Care and control is the right to make day-to-day decisions about the child; it should not be confused with "shared care" and the notion of the primary caregiver.
 Custody is the right to make all important decisions affecting the child and it is generally awarded to one parent ("sole custody") or shared between both parents ("joint custody"): see PD v KWW (Joint Custody, Care and Control) [2010] 4 HKLRD 191; [2010] HKCA 172.
+Non-parents may also be appointed as guardians, and receive other orders with respect to a child (e.g. custody, care & control, access): see e.g. LS v KG [2021] HKCFI 1401.